gonium/esp8266-dht22-sensor/README.md

 In this file, please adjust SSID, password and the hostname you would like to broadcast via MDNS.
 Depending on the sensor you populated you need to uncomment the define line for your sensor.
+You also need to define how many temperature sensors you have attached.
+The sensors are enumerated and the first sensor will be represented via the ``/temperature/0`` url, the second can be queried via ``/temperature/1`` and so on.
+If you query ``/temperature`` you will be mapped on the first sensor.

 You can simply run the platformio toolchain now, it will download all needed components/libraries, compile the code and upload it automatically (please